IreshaRana/Student-performance-analysis/README.md

 - Provide recommendations to improve teaching and learning activities.

 Deliverables:
-- Key statistics and insights about the students.
+- Key statistics and insights about the student performance.
 - A dashboard that allows interactive exploration of the data.

 ## Data
-I generate a synthetic data set for this project, as the original data is confidential.
+I generated a synthetic data set for this project, as the original data is confidential.
 Student performance data:
 1. Student ID: Unique identifier for each student (e.g., S001, S002, ..., S480).
 2. Program Code: values from 1 to 15 (representing different programs).